Band-filling effect on magnetic anisotropy using a Green's function method: Abstract

 \section{Abstract}

-We develop a model to describe the magnetocrystalline anisotropy energy (MAE) in solids, considering the (dominant) one-particle band contribution.
-This contribution is evaluated in second-order perturbation theory, which makes it possible to decompose the MAE into a sum of transitions between occupied and unoccupied pairs.
+We use an analytical model to describe the magnetocrystalline anisotropy energy (MAE) in solids as a function of band filling.
+The MAE is evaluated in second-order perturbation theory, which makes it possible to decompose the MAE into a sum of transitions between occupied and unoccupied pairs.
 The model enables us to characterize the MAE as a sum of contributions from different, often competing terms.
-The nitridometalates Li$_{2}$[(Li$_{1-x}$T$_{x}$)N] with $T$=Mn, Fe, Co, Ni provide a system where the model is very effective, because atomic-like orbital characters are preserved and the decomposition is fairly clean.
-Model results are also compared against MAE evaluated directly from first principles calculations for this system.
+The nitridometalates Li$_{2}$[(Li$_{1-x}$T$_{x}$)N], with $T$=Mn, Fe, Co, Ni, provide a system where the model is very effective because atomic like orbital characters are preserved and the decomposition is fairly clean.
+Model results are also compared against MAE evaluated directly from first-principles calculations for this system.
 Good qualitative agreement is found.